 Finally, in an effort to provide outside agents with reliable and truthful information on the status of its net worth, financial position and results of operations, the "Internal Regulations for Conduct in the Securities Market" have been drafted.
-They regulate these matters, both as to submissions to supervisory and/or regulatory agencies, and at the level of communications media the financial information, the following are notable:
+They regulate these matters, both as to submissions to supervisory and/or regulatory agencies, and at the level of communications media.